CSS 490: Multithreading in GUI Applications

 Students interested in pursuing careers in front end development.

-Prerequisites: Accepted to CSSE or Applied Computing major.
+Prerequisites: CSS 342.
+Accepted to CSSE, CE or Applied Computing major.